GalileoCap/Leaflet/.github/ISSUE_TEMPLATE/support.md

 ---
 name: Support
-about: I need support with Leaflet
+about: I need support with the library

 ---